firasgerges/java_hits_page_rank/README.md

 # Hyperlink-Induced Topic Search (HITS) and Page Rank Algorithm: Java Implementation
 For any search engine to display properly the returned web pages, a proper ranking algorithm must be used to sort such pages based on their relevancy.
 These algorithms are used for link analysis in order to rate web pages.
 In this project, we show a working Java implementation of Kleinberg’s HITS Algorithm, and Google’s PageRank algorithm.

+This is a learning project; it can be used to reach a better understanding of how Hits and Page Rank algorithms work and it is not suitable to be used for any other reason.
 # Hyperlink-Induced Topic Search (HITS)
 HITS algorithm is introduced by Jon Kleinberg in 1998 with the aim of assigning and authoritative rank (Auth) and a hub rank (Hub) for each web page resulting from a search query.
 ## Auth